ivancastorena/WHSTechNotes/journal.md

 AI can handle mundane tasks, allowing humans to focus on higher-level work that requires creativity and strategic thinking.
 What is the role of reskilling in adapting to AI-driven changes?
 Reskilling helps individuals stay relevant by learning new technologies and adapting to the evolving job market.The role of AI in the IT industry.
 AI plays a pivotal role in the IT industry.
 It has the potential to automate routine tasks, provide predictive analysis, and enable advanced system programming and automation.

+# february 4, 2025
+Some modern technological advancements that have been developed and utilized for the sole purpose of enhancing aviation safety include airborne collision avoidance systems, satellite-based solar ships, space-based platform monitoring, heads-up display, global positioning system, synthetic vision systems, enhanced Technology on new aircraft can either improve fuel burn through aerodynamic efficiency (mainly airframe), or reduce actual combustion use (mainly engine-related).
+Combined, these elements create a new aircraft with a reduced environmental impact.World War II was a period of significant technological advancement in aviation, with developments that would lay the foundation for the modern aerospace industry.
+Innovations such as jet propulsion, radar, and improved aerodynamics radically transformed the capabilities of aircraft.